nkinnan/esphome-pace-bms/README.md

       name: "Serial Number"
 ```

-Once again, if your "true" commandset value is 0x25 then you're basically done.
+Once again, if your "true" commandset value is determined to be 0x25 then you're basically done.
 Just fill out your YAML with the rest of the settings / readouts you want exposed and you can skip the rest of this section.
+Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

 However, if it is 0x20 then you also need to figure out which "variant" of protocol version 20 it is.
 Start by putting this into your config: